-Rewind back to the year 2011, a young girl in eighth grade named Katrina Gerhard started to experience a strong amount of chronic pain within her back.
-After years of misdiagnoses, Katrina found out she had genetic progressive disease, ultimately landing her in a wheelchair.
+Rewinding back to the year 2011, a young girl in the eighth grade by the name of Katrina Gerhard started to experience a strong amount of chronic pain within her back.
+After years of misdiagnoses, Gerhard came to realize that she contained genetic progressive disease, which ultimately would land her within a wheelchair.

-With the necessary training and support, Gerhard was able to complete a mile in 4:20, as well as marathon in 2:01.58.
+With the necessary training and overwhelming support, Gerhard was able to complete a mile in a mere 4:20, as well as contain the ability to complete a full marathon in just 2:01:58.

-A list of Katrina’s accomplishments include the following:
+A list of Gerhard’s accomplishments include the following:

-Ever since high school ended for Katrina in 2015, she landed herself a spot into the University of Illinois.
-She currently is interested in committing to a medical profession, although she is not closed to the idea of doing racing as an occupation.
+After her graduation from high school in the spring of 2015, Gerhard landed herself a secured spot into the University of Illinois.
+She currently is interested in committing to a medical profession, although she is not closed to the idea of pursuing racing as an eventual occupation.

-At the end of the day, there have been multiple individuals in the Massachusetts community that view Katrina as an inspiration, even a role model.
-Katrina on the other hand, remains humble in what she does.
+At the end of the day, there have been multiple individuals in the Massachusetts community that view Katrina Gerhard as an inspiration, and even as a role model.
+Gerhard on the other hand, has remained humble in what she has already accomplished.

-What’s next for Katrina?
-Coming up on April 18th, she will be taking part in the 2016 Boston Marathon.
-She will also have some track races around the country this summer, as well as a couple other marathons.
-Also, Katrina will be going to Prague with the Junior Team USA for the World Games.
+What’s next for Gerhard?
+In April, she will be taking part in the 2016 Boston Marathon.
+She will also have some track races around the country this summer, as well as a handful of other marathons.
+In addition, Katrina will be voyaging to Prague with the Junior Team USA for the World Games.